nebula-plugins/nebula-release-plugin/README.md

 * *bump the major number*: `./gradlew <snapshot|devSnapshot|candidate|final> -Prelease.scope=major`
 * *bump the patch number*: `./gradlew <snapshot|devSnapshot|candidate|final> -Prelease.scope=patch`

+# Releasing: Using last tag

+In the scenario, where the tag is already created but you want to go through the release process, you can use the "Last Tag Strategy".
+When enabled, the plugin will respect the last tag as the version.
+This works well in a CI environment where a user will tag the code, and
+CI is configured to do just the release upon finding a new tag.
+The tag names need to follow the versioning scheme, e.g. "v1.0.1".
+To enact, provide the release.useLastTag project property, e.g.

+    git tag v1.0.0
+    ./gradlew -Prelease.useLastTag=true final

 # Overriding version from the command line

 To set the version from the command line, set the release.version system property: